DISTA-Net: Dynamic Closely-Spaced Infrared Small Target Unmixing: Introduction

-To address the aforementioned challenges, in this paper, we propose a novel deep unfolding network for closely-spaced infrared small target unmixing, termed as the Dynamic Iterative Shrinkage Thresholding Network (DISTA-Net).
+To address the aforementioned challenges, in this paper, we propose a novel deep unfolding network for CSIST unmixing, termed as the Dynamic Iterative Shrinkage Thresholding Network (DISTA-Net).
 We reformulate the traditional sparse reconstruction approach into a dynamic deep learning framework, which adaptively generates convolution weights and thresholding parameters to tailor the reconstruction process in real time.
-Distinct from prior methods, the parameters associated with the proximal mapping, including nonlinear transforms and shrinkage thresholds, are dynamically adapted to the input data, rather than being hand-crafted or fixed after training. \textit{To the best of our knowledge, this represents the first deep learning-based effort towards unmixing closely-spaced infrared small targets.}
+Distinct from prior methods, the parameters associated with the proximal mapping (nonlinear transforms and shrinkage thresholds) are dynamically adapted to the input data, rather than being hand-crafted or fixed after training. \textit{To the best of our knowledge, this represents the first deep learning-based effort towards CSIST unmixing.}

-Furthermore, we have established a comprehensive open-source ecosystem to facilitate research in this domain.
-This ecosystem includes CSIST-100K (Closely-Spaced Infrared Small Target), an open benchmark dataset comprising 100,000 pairs of low-resolution images and exact annotations of location and radiation intensities.
-We also introduce CSO-mAP, a custom evaluation metric inspired by the mean average precision (mAP) from object detection, calibrated to evaluate the quantity, spatial positioning, and radiation intensity of the unmixed infrared small targets.
-Accompanying these resources is GrokCSO, an open-source PyTorch-based toolkit encapsulating our DISTA-Net alongside other state-of-the-art models, empowering researchers to effortlessly leverage the CSIST-100K dataset.
+Furthermore, we establish a comprehensive open-source ecosystem to facilitate research in this domain, including CSIST-100K, an open benchmark dataset comprising 100,000 pairs of CSIST images and exact annotations of location and radiation intensities; CSO-mAP, a custom evaluation metric inspired by the mean average precision (mAP) from object detection, calibrated to evaluate the quantity, spatial positioning, and radiation intensity of the unmixed infrared targets; and GrokCSO, an open-source PyTorch-based toolkit encapsulating our DISTA-Net alongside other state-of-the-art models, empowering researchers to effortlessly leverage the CSIST-100K dataset.